Rob-Ferguson/HonoluluBitDevs-Rebrand/src/site/notes/para/1. Projects/Honolulu BitDevs/Resources/Notes/Lightning Is the Common Language of the Bitcoin Economy - Roy Sheinfeld from Breez.md

 > [!QUOTE] "Payments take seconds, if that.
 And transactions — money in motion — are what make Lightning valuable."

 **Critical Mass**
-Lightning has achieved significant adoption, ensuring its status as the de facto common language within the Bitcoin ecosystem.
+Lightning has achieved significant adoption, ensuring its status as the de facto common language across the Bitcoin ecosystem.

 > [!QUOTE] "Lightning has already achieved a critical mass.
 It’s already obvious how a Cashu subnetwork and Fedimint subnetworks will communicate with each other: Lightning."